launchdarkly/js-core/packages/shared/mocks/README.md

 // DOES NOT WORK: crypto is undefined because basicPlatform must be inside a test
-// because it's setup by the package in beforeEach.
-// const { crypto } = basicPlatform; // DON'T DO THIS
+// because it's setup by the package in beforeEach. const { crypto } = basicPlatform; // DON'T DO THIS

 describe('button', () => {
+  // DOES NOT WORK: again must be inside an actual test.
+At the test suite,
+  // level, beforeEach has not been run. const { crypto } = basicPlatform; // DON'T DO THIS

+  // DO THIS
   let crypto: Crypto;

   beforeEach(() => {
-    // WORKS: basicPlatform has been setup by the package crypto = basicPlatform.crypto; // DO THIS
+    // WORKS: basicPlatform has been setup by the package. crypto = basicPlatform.crypto; // DO THIS
   });